Ethiopian Orthodox Tewahedo Church: Similarities to Judaism and Islam

+It is a common cultural practice for members of the Ethiopian Orthodox Tewahedo Church to undergo male circumcision and to abstain from meats deemed unclean.
+This is purely done as a cultural tradition and not out of religious obligation, the liturgy explicitly stating "let us not be circumcised like the Jews.
+We know that He who had to fulfil the law and the prophets has already come.".

 The Ethiopian Orthodox Church prescribes several kinds of hand washing and traditionally follow rituals that are similar to Jewish netilat yadayim, for example after leaving the latrine, lavatory or bathhouse, or before prayer, or after eating a meal.
 The Ethiopian Orthodox Church observes days of ritual purification.
 People who are ritually unclean may approach the church but are not permitted to enter it; they instead stand near the church door and pray during the liturgy.

-Rastafarian and other sectarian movements

-Emperor Haile Selassie was himself a member of Ethiopian Orthodox Church, and refuted the heretical claims of the Rastafarian new religious movement that had begun independently of him in the African diaspora of the Americas.
-A chief exponent of the movement, Bob Marley, was baptised into the Ethiopian Orthodox church in 1980 shortly before his death.
+Rugare Rukuni and Erna Oliver identify the Nine Saints as Jewish Christians, and attribute the Judaic character of Ethiopian Christianity, in part, to their influence.

 Debtera

-A debtera is an itinerant lay priest figure (not a member of the priesthood) trained by the Ethiopian Church to function principally as a scribe or cantor.
-But often he is also a folk healer, who may also function in roles comparable to a deacon or exorcist.
+A debtera is an itinerant lay man trained by the Ethiopian Church to function principally as a scribe or cantor, equivalent to minor orders.
+These men may act as deacons or exorcists, and the role of folk healer is commonly undertaken as well.
 Folklore and legends ascribe the role of magician to the debtera as well.

 Music

-The music of Ethiopian Orthodox Church traced back to Saint Yared, who composed Zema or "chant", which divided into three modes: Ge'ez (ordinary days), Ezel (fast days and Lent) and Araray (principal feasts).
+The music of Ethiopian Orthodox Church traced back to Saint Yared, who composed Zema or "chant", which divided into three modes: Geʽez (ordinary days), Ezel (fast days and Lent) and Araray (principal feasts).
 It is important to Ethiopian liturgy and divided into fourteen Anaphoras, the normal use being of the Twelve Apostles.
 In ancient times, there were six Anaphoras used by many monasteries.